brillout/wildcard-api/docs/intro.template.md

 ### What about authentication?
 Where are the HTTP headers?

-The object `context` you pass to `getApiResponse(context)` is available to your endpoint functions as `this`.
+The `context` object you pass to `getApiResponse(context)` is available to your endpoint functions as `this`.
+That way,
-So that you can pass the information your endpoint functions need, for example HTTP headers.
+you can pass any information your endpoint functions need, such as HTTP headers.

-When using Express you can pass the`req` object:
+For example, when using Express, you can pass the`req` object:

 ~~~js
  async (req, res, next) => {